 Undeclared Journalism Interest (USJC) Students

 Undeclared Journalism Interest students must complete JTC 100 Media and Society and JTC 210 Newswriting with at least a B/C grade combination and have a cumulative CSU GPA of 2.9 or higher with a minimum of 12 CSU credits.
 Students with GPA between 2.60-2.84 may be eligible to submit an appeal.
-Undeclared students interested in Journalism and Media Communication are advised by the Center for Advising and Student Achievement (CASA).
+Undeclared students interested in Journalism and Media Communication are advised by Collaborative for Student Achievement.
 To schedule an appointment, please call 970-491-7095.
-Students seeking further information may email firstname.lastname@example.org.
+Students seeking further information may email email@example.com or click on the chat bubble in the lower right corner.